 \subsection{Photometry Implementation in 2DGS}

 The 2DGS SH reflectance model uses only the viewing direction to fit the coefficients of an SH expansion for intensity computation.
-Physics-based reflectance models can additionally use light direction (e.g., from a sun sensor measurement) and surface normal in this computation step to estimate pixel intensity.
+Physics-based reflectance models can also use light direction (e.g., a sun sensor measurement) and surface normal in this computation step to estimate pixel intensity.
 Therefore, replacing the SH approach with a physics-based photometric function adds more geometric information to the estimation of image intensity, intrinsically tying the render to the underlying surface topography.

-Photometric functions shown in Equation \ref{eq:refl_uncalib} are defined by their disk functions $d(\iota,\varepsilon,\phi)$.
 To exemplify the benefit of photometric modeling in this framework, we employ three reflectance models: Lambert, Lommel-Seeliger, and Lunar-Lambert.
-The \textit{Lambert} model assumes that a surface is perfectly diffuse, such that light scatters equally in all directions.
-As such, it is only a function of the illumination direction and surface normal,
+The \textit{Lambert} model assumes that a surface is perfectly diffuse, with light scattering equally in all directions.
+As such, its disk function is only dependent on the illumination direction and surface normal,

 The \textit{Lommel-Seeliger} (L-S) model considers that the light reflected by the surface experiences single-scattering along a specified viewing direction, yielding a dependence on illumination direction, viewing direction, and surface normal,